Health Professions - Undergraduate Programs

 The Department Admissions Committee will give special consideration to the following candidates:

-Candidates holding foreign certificates will be considered on the basis of an average of the Psychometric exam and the matriculation certificate.
-They must have reached the necessary level in mathematics equivalent to at least 4 units on the Israeli matriculation .
-Applicants with AP course units in mathematics whose registration is based on a U.S. High School Diploma and SAT scores (1270 at least in the verbal and math sections in the old exam or 1340 in the new exam) or ACT scores (at least 29 points) but do not attend the "Mechina," are required to contact the registration office in order to verify their eligibility to apply to Physical Therapy.
+Applicants with AP in mathematics whose registration is based on a U.S. High School Diploma and SAT scores (minimum 1270 in the verbal and math sections of the old exam or 1340 on the new exam) or ACT scores (minimum 29 points) must contact the registration office to verify their eligibility to apply to the Physical Therapy program.

 Health Regulations

-Candidates accepted to the BPT program in the Physical Therapy Department must read Health Regulations in the "Information Booklet for Candidates", which presents a complete version in Hebrew of University and Faculty regulations.
-Students will be required to complete and sign a formal "Health Information Consent Form" (in the Hebrew booklet).
-All BPT students should be vaccinated for Measles, Hepatitis B and BCG (if needed after a Mantoux test), within the first year of the program.
+Students will be required to complete and sign a formal "Health Information Consent Form" (included in the Hebrew booklet).
+Additionally, all BPT students must be vaccinated against Measles, Hepatitis B and, if required (based on a Mantoux test), BGG, within the first year of the program.

 Occupational Therapy (0165)

-This page is up to date 18.01.2024.
+This page is up to date 30.12.2024

 The Department of Occupational Therapy offers a Bachelor in Occupational Therapy (B.O.T.) degree, in which we endeavor to prepare competent occupational therapists.

-The B.O.T. is 3.5 year program taught in the Hebrew language.
+The B.O.T. is a 3.5 year program taught in the Hebrew language.
 The program includes courses in basic sciences, Occupational Therapy theory and practice, and clinical fieldwork studies.

 The B.O.T. degree is recognized in Israel, meeting international standards.